obiwac/uclouvain-icpc/public/md/index.md

 - [Codechef](https://www.codechef.com/)
 - [CSES](https://cses.fi/)

-There is also books where you can lean the basis
+There are also books from which you can learn the basics:

 - [CSES](https://cses.fi/book/index.php)

 ## How to participate